-- Read Part One of KCSIE [and Annex B where relevant] and confirm that they have done so.
-Each time Part one of KCSIE is updated by the Department for Education, staff will be updated on the changes via INSET or other update training. - Understand key information contained in Part One of KCSIE.
-The School will ensure staff understanding through the use of the MyOnstream digital platform. - Receive training in safeguarding and child protection regularly, in line with advice from the WST.
-Training will include online safety and harmful sexual behaviours including peer on peer sexual violence and harassment.
+- Read Part one of KCSIE and confirm that they have done so.
+Each time Part one of KCSIE is updated by the Department for Education, staff will be updated on the changes via staff meetings. - Understand key information contained in Part one of KCSIE.
+The School will ensure staff understanding with annual training. - Receive training in safeguarding and child protection regularly, in line with advice from the Tower Hamlets Statutory Safeguarding Partners Executive Group, comprising Tower Hamlets council, Tower Hamlets ICP and the Metropolitan Police.
+Training will include online safety and harmful sexual behaviours (including child on child sexual violence and harassment).
 It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively, including online.
-The School provides these via, INSET, e-bulletins and staff meetings.
+The School provides these via staff meetings and sharing relevant e-bulletins.